dmbarbour/wikilon/docs/ABC_Minimalist.md

 * manifest type assertions, static or dynamic
 * control scope and interaction of computations
 * mark values or computations as erroneous
-* add debugging breakpoints or tracepoints
+* add debugging breakpoints or logpoints
 * provide hints for rendering of results

 I currently use tokens for annotations, gates, seals, and links.

 Annotations are identified by a `&` prefix, and have miscellaneous use but always have *identity* semantics.
 For example, `{&par}` marks a block for parallel evaluation, `{&nat}` might assert we have a natural number, and `{&jit}` might tell our runtime to compile some code.

 Gates are identified by prefix `@`, e.g. `{@bp123}`.
 Gates provide a simple basis for active debugging.
-At the runtime level, gates may be configured by name to serve as breakpoints, tracepoints, or to let data pass.
+At the runtime level, gates may be configured by name to serve as breakpoints, logpoints, or to let data pass.
 They can easily be leveraged to animate program evaluation.

 Sealing uses paired tokens, e.g. `{:foo}` and `{.foo}`.
 The semantics is simply that `{.s}{:s}` and `{:s}{.s}` must be *identity behaviors*.
 With program rewriting, we can simply delete those sequences, but it's also feasible to use wrapper/unwrapper techniques on whole streams of values.
 One must use `[{:s}]` and `[{.s}]` to scope sealers to specific parts of a computation.